 Section 1.
 The Student Election Commission (SEC) shall be composed of twenty (20) voting members and shall conduct student election as directed by the House of Delegates.
 Any changes of rules undertaken by the SEC must be submitted to the House of Delegates and approved before these rules become effective.

 Section 2.
 Election and pre-election activities for Student Government Association, Vice President, Mr. & Mrs. Tennessee State University, Representative-at-Large, and Class Officers will take place during the Student Election Week.
-These elections are to take place under the supervision of the Student Election Commission and their faculty/staffadvisor, with the date of student elections being the first full week in April of each year.
+These elections are to take place under the supervision of the Student Election Commission and their faculty/staff advisor, with the date of student elections being the first full week in April of each year.

 Section 3.
 Eligibility for Membership: To be eligible for membership in the Student Election Commission (SEC) the student: